u-jung/WDstatements/README.md

 *QuickStatements* can add statements (with optional qualifiers and sources) to Wikidata items via a batch mode.

 ## Why should I use this?
-Even if *QuickStatements* is a very powerful however it requires a careful preparation of input data. *WDstatements* will create a string which you can later copy&paste into the *QuickStatements* interface.
+Even if *QuickStatements* is a very powerful tool however it requires a careful preparation of input data. *WDstatements* will create a string which you can later copy&paste into the *QuickStatements* interface.

 ## Language note
 The tool has been pre-configurated for the use of German labels and descriptions.
 Please change the line *var LANGUAGE="de";* inside the javascript file if you prefer another language.